-The official Twitter for the anime Bleach: Thousand-Year Blood War announced that the first cour (quarter of a year) of the anime will end on December 26th , with a one-hour special that will bring together episodes 12 and 13 .
+The official Twitter for the anime Bleach: Thousand-Year Blood War announced that the first cour (year-long quarter) of the same will end on December 26th , with a one-hour special that will combine episodes 12 and 13 .

 The 11th episode will air on December 19th as scheduled.

-Additionally, Aniplex released a video highlighting some notable scenes from the first 10 episodes:
+Additionally, Aniplex released a video highlighting some memorable scenes from the first 10 episodes:

-The anime is based on the “Thousand Year Blood War” arc from the manga “Bleach”, by Tite Kubo.
+The anime is based on the “Thousand-Year Blood War” arc of Tite Kubo’s “Bleach” manga.

-Bleach: Thousand-Year Blood War will air for four cours (quarter of a year) with breaks in between.
-The show premiered on October 10 in Japan on TV Tokyo and its affiliates, and is streaming on more than 20 services in Japan, including Hulu and Disney+.
+Bleach: Thousand-Year Blood War will air for four cours (a quarter of a year) with breaks in between.
+The show premiered on October 10th in Japan on TV Tokyo and its affiliates, and is streaming on over 20 services in Japan, including Hulu and Disney+.

-The anime will cover the rest of the original manga until the end.
-The “Thousand Year Blood War” arc is the final arc of the manga and covers volumes 55-74.
+The anime will cover the remainder of the original manga until the end.
+The "Thousand-Year Blood War" arc is the final arc of the manga and covers volumes 55–74.

 Tomohisa Taguchi (Twin Star Exorcists, Kino's Journey – The Beautiful World, Akudama Drive) is replacing Noriyuki Abe to direct the anime at Studio Pierrot.
 Masashi Kudo is returning as character designer, while Shiro Sagisu is returning to compose the music.

-Tatsuya Kitani, who performed theme songs and image for the “Bleach Ex” exhibition, is singing the opening theme song “Scar”, while SennaRin sings the ending theme song “Saihate” (The Farthest Reaches).
+Tatsuya Kitani, who performed theme songs and image for the exhibition “Bleach Ex,” is singing the opening theme song “Scar,” while SennaRin sings the ending theme song “Saihate” (The Farthest Reaches).

 Synopsis

 After a series of murders in the Hollow and several disappearances in the Rukongai district, it is revealed that the Quincy were actually alive.
-The Quincy, to jog your memory, are of the order of reishi-manipulating human mediums who kill Hollows instead of purifying them like the Soul Society.
-They are thought to have been killed by the Society en masse 1000 years ago, with the exception of the Ishida family.
+To jog their memory, the Quincy are an order of reishi-manipulating human mediums who kill Hollows rather than purify them like the Soul Society.
+They are thought to have been killed by the Society en masse 1,000 years ago, with the exception of the Ishida family.

 Source: ANN